MODULE 4:

 About this module:

-This module is to explore the different challenges and strategies that are to be considered when creating a Heritage Spanish program at an institution.
-Presenters Dr. Karen López Alonzo and Dr. Alex McNair shared their experience and process of building the heritage program of Spanish at the University of Baylor.
+This module explores the different challenges and strategies to be considered when creating a Heritage Spanish program at any institution.
+Presenters Dr. Karen López Alonzo and Dr. Alex McNair share their experience and processes of building the Spanish for Heritage Learners program at the University of Baylor.